What do you understand by Cataract?

 Laser-Assisted Cataract Surgery

-In some cases cataract surgeons utilize advanced laser technology to assist with specific steps in eye cataract treatment, to enhance precision and efficiency in cataract removal.
+Cataract surgeons sometimes utilize advanced laser technology to assist with specific steps in eye cataract treatment, enhancing precision and efficiency in cataract operation.

 New Technology